evisions-restored/vertebrae/README.md

 #### Lifecycle

-We have created an opininated lifecycle to how a controller's components are setup.
+We have created an opininated lifecycle on how a controller's components are setup.
 The tricky part is to allow you, the developer, to easily tap into that lifecycle, make changes, and add new lifecycle events of your own.
 The way we have solved this problem is with the 'events' object.
 We saw the use of this object earlier when we changed what happend when 'view:ready' was called.